Szymon-Czuszek/SAS-Data-Science/README.md

 The resulting dataset provides a structured representation of employees' demographic information, which can be further analyzed or used for statistical modeling and visualization tasks in SAS.

+## SAS Data Processing Example: "guardians" Dataset

+This SAS code snippet demonstrates the creation of a dataset named "guardians" containing information about guardians.
+The dataset has three variables:

+1. **first_name**: Represents the first name of the guardian.
+2. **last_name**: Indicates the last name of the guardian.
+3. **height**: Represents the height of the guardian.

+The data is read from the "cards" section using the INFILE statement with a specified delimiter (`,`).
+The `dsd` option is also used, which stands for "Delimiter-Sensitive Data".
+This option treats consecutive delimiters as separate, empty fields.
+In this case, it allows the code to properly handle the data where the delimiter is a comma, and there are no missing values for some variables.

 ## Usage

 Clone the repository to your local machine.